Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Abstract

 \section{Abstract}

-In the study of fluid phases, the Ruppeiner geometry provides novel ways for constructing the phase boundaries (known as the $R$-crossing method) and the Widom line, which is considered by many to be the continuation of the coexistence curve beyond the critical point.
+In the study of fluid phases, the Ruppeiner geometry provides novel ways for constructing the phase boundaries and the Widom line of a thermodynamic state space.
 In this paper, we revisit these geometry-based constructions with the aim of understanding their limitations and generality.
-We introduce a new equation-of-state expansion for fluids near a critical point, assuming analyticity with respect to the number density, and use this to prove a number of key results, including the equivalence between the $R$-crossing method and the standard construction of phase boundaries near the critical point.
-The same conclusion is not seen to hold for the Widom line of fluids in general.
-However, for the ideal van der Waals fluid a slight tweak in the usual formulation of the Ruppeiner metric, which we call the Ruppeiner-$N$ metric, makes the Ruppeiner geometry prediction of the Widom line exact.
-This is in contrast to the results of May and Mausbach where the prediction is good only up to the slope of the Widom line at the critical point.
-We also apply the Ruppeiner-$N$ metric to improve the proposed classification scheme of Diósi \textit{et al.} that partitions the van der Waals state space into its different phases using Ruppeiner geodesics.
-Whereas the original Diósi boundaries do not correspond to any established thermodynamic lines above (or even below) the critical point, our construction remarkably detects the Widom line.
-These results suggest that the Ruppeiner-$N$ metric may play a more important role in thermodynamic geometry than is presently appreciated.
+Our analysis is based in part on a new equation-of-state expansion for fluids near a critical point that assumes analyticity with respect to the number density.
+This parametrization is used to prove the equivalence of the geometric method and the standard Maxwell construction of phase boundaries near the critical point for a broad class of fluids.
+In contrast, the geometric and standard thermodynamic constructions of the Widom line are found to be generally inequivalent.
+But for the van der Waals fluid, we introduce a small reformulation of the Ruppeiner metric, which we call the Ruppeiner-$N$ metric, that makes the agreement between constructions exact.
+This improves on the results of May and Mausbach who find agreement only up to the slope of the Widom line when using the usual Ruppeiner metric.
+We also find that the proposed Ruppeiner-$N$ metric improves the classification scheme of Diósi \textit{et al.} for partitioning the van der Waals state space into its different phases using Ruppeiner geodesics.
+Whereas the original Diósi boundaries do not correspond to any established thermodynamic lines above (or even below) the critical point, the boundaries of Ruppeiner-$N$ geodesics are able to detect the presence of the Widom line.
+These results suggest that the Ruppeiner-$N$ metric may be the more appropriate metric to use when studying phase diagrams with thermodynamic geometry.